 theterras.com: You’ve played in various positions along the back four, and in an attacking full back role, where do you think your best position is?
 And which do you enjoy playing the most?

 AW: I don’t mind playing either as the sweeper or a right back, I’m just happy to be playing.
 If I could choose though I prefer right back as I can attack.
-I think my best position is at right back but as long as I’m playing I’ll play anyway.
+I think my best position is at right back but as long as I’m playing I’ll play anywhere.

 theterras.com: How do you start your matchday and get into the right mood ahead of a game?